qaisjp/comm2-report/chapters/3-design/10-existing.md

 1. Using a single endpoint to return all the data necessary.
 2. Rendering data as soon as it is available, and showing a seamless loading indicator for information that is still being fetched.
-3. Lazy loading statistics - only fetching this data when the user scrolls down to the statistics section.
+3. Lazily loading statistics, ensuring that data is only fetched when the user scrolls down to the statistics section.
 4. Enabling HTTP/2 for the API, so that requests can be multiplexed into a single connection.

 ---------------------------------------------------------------------------